codingMustache/codingMustache/README.md

 ## Joke of the Day

-I don’t play soccer because I enjoy the sport.
-I’m just doing it for kicks.
+What did the fish say when it swam into a wall?
+Damn!

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+Which of these programming languages is a low-level language?
- 1. Present
+ 1. Assembly
- 2. Network
+ 2. Pascal
- 3. Application
+ 3. C#
- 4. Session
+ 4. Python

 <details>
   <summary>Answer</summary>
-  Application
+  Assembly
 </details>